home care - faq

 How is the privacy of my personal information maintained?

 We adhere to all applicable federal and state guidelines related to privacy of personal and healthcare information.
 This starts once we have a formal services agreement, before a caregiver even comes to your family member's home.
 The written service agreement stipulates the exact restrictions on the use of your information, which clarifies that even unauthorized individuals will not be given access to information without a client's – or legally authorized representative's – formal consent.

 Your information is never sold to a third party under any circumstances.
 In fact, only the office personnel and caregivers who are directly involved in your services will have access to information related to the care of your loved one.

 How does the provider select and train its employees?

 AMHC staff is bonded and insured.
 Employees' are Certified PCA’s, screened through background checks.
 In addition, they receive mandatory company-provided training.

-Are your caregivers
+Are your caregivers insured and bonded?